Advocating for Equity, Equality, Representation and Accountability through Activism

 President & Founder

-Vice President & Co-Founder
+Vice President & Chair of Educational Advancement

 Nicole Edwards Torres grew up in Fairfield, a town in Southern Connecticut.
 After graduating high school, she left to study Art History at the University of Connecticut where she met her husband Marcos Torres in 2006.
 During school and after graduation she traveled throughout Europe.
 These trips were predominately focused on the study of art, architecture, culture, farming, food production and cooking.
 In 2013 Marcos, Nicole and their then one-year old son decided to buy a home in West Hartford as it was the town Marcos grew up in.
 To her, West Harford seemed like a place full of diversity and inclusivity.
 Many of the people that Nicole met at UCONN hailed from West Hartford; some originally from Ukraine, Vietnam, Puerto Rico, Greece, and Russia.
 Her Jewish faith is also strongly represented in the town.
 As a West Hartford resident of 7 years and with two children in the elementary school system she is understanding that West Hartford too, as much of Connecticut, still has problems with accurately representing the communities of color.
 Therefore, she would like to continue to further develop the diversity and inclusivity that brought her there in the first place.
 As a mother of inter-racial and inter-faith children she strives to bring them up in a world that is fair to everyone, no matter of their background.
 Her hopes are that the West Hartford community can be equally represented by all colors and all faiths.